AdobeDocs/campaign.en/help/common/delivery/using/delivery-troubleshooting.md

   The cause is linked to performance issues.
 It means that the marketing instance spend too much time building data before sending it to the mid-sourcing server.

   To solve this, we recommend performing a vacuum and reindex on the database.
-For more information on database maintenance, refer to [this section](../../production/using/recommendations.md).
+For more information on database maintenance, refer to [this section](../../production/using/recommendations.md) in Campaign Classic v7 documentation (applies to on-premise users only).

   You should also restart all workflows with a scheduled activity, and all workflows in failed status.
 Refer to [this section](../../workflow/using/scheduler.md).